ibm-functions/runtime-swift/README.md

 - Check if there is a new dockerhub image from upstream [openwhisk/action-swift-v4.1](https://hub.docker.com/r/openwhisk/action-swift-v4.1/tags)
   - If there is a new tag update the [swift4.1/Dockerfile](./swift4.1/Dockerfile)
 ### Pushing new versions for runtimes
-- After the PR is merged and the master pass Travis CI, checkout master.
+- After the PR is merged and the master pass the build, checkout master.
 - Create tag for each runtime and push upstream
 ```
 git tag 4.2@<new version>